 You feel like your heart is split right down the middle with two major desires.
 One half of you wants to enjoy your last year being an undergraduate student, making the most of each day and really cherishing each moment.
-While the other half knows you have to begin planning, or be lost by the time you graduate.
+Meanwhile, the other half knows you have to begin planning or be lost by the time you graduate.

 I made up every excuse in the book while claiming, “I just need to pray about it.”
 I was really running away from what I knew God had for me.
-Instead, I filled my mind with random weekend dreams that were my passion one day and gone the next, excuses as to why I could not see myself in this ministry, matched with fear of the future.
+Instead, I filled my mind with random weekend dreams that were my passion one day and gone the next.
+I came up with excuses as to why I could not see myself in this ministry, matched with fear of the future.

 When I came to school, a chill ran down my spine as every single staff member, professor, coach and peer asked, “Are you excited about graduating?”
 Everyone completely understood my fear, except for one person.

-Aaron Kingcade, a football graduate assistant at Otterbein University and the student who actually established AIA at Otterbein, spoke serious truth to me after I gave him the usually response of worry and fear.
+Aaron Kingcade, a football graduate assistant at Otterbein University and the student who established AIA at Otterbein, spoke serious truth to me after I gave him the usual response of worry and fear.

 “Wow” was all I could say as a smile crept over my face.

-I had never thought of my life in this way before.
+I had never thought of my life this way before.
 I was so blinded by the fear allowed to come in that I could not see the truth right in God’s Word.
-I have spent so much time acting like I do not know God by living in the midst of those worries, even though God broke me free from them on the cross.
+I have spent so much time acting like I do not know God by living in the midst of those worries even though Jesus broke me free from them on the cross.

-I was forgetting that I am called to not conform to the patterns of this world but to be transformed by the renewing of my mind.
-I need to remind myself daily I have no reason to fear for my future.
+I was forgetting that I am called not to conform to the pattern of this world but to be transformed by the renewing of my mind (Romans 12:2, NIV).
+I need to remind myself daily that I have no reason to fear for my future.
 I need to enjoy the moment I am in and continue to press toward what God has for me.

 Since I have surrendered my future to God, freedom is constantly on my heart.
 I have enjoyed every day of my senior year and grown in my faith through this time, continuing to learn to trust God with all of my heart.

-No matter your situation, ask Jesus to take away the pressure of this world and replace it with a trust in Him.
-He loved you so much He gave His life for you.
-He promised you an abundant life, a life of hope and a future, (Jeremiah 29:11), one that finishes the work He began in you (Philippians 1:6), and He will be with you every step of the way (Joshua 1:9).
+No matter your situation, ask Jesus to take away the pressure of this world and replace it with trust in Him.
+He loved you so much that He gave His life for you.
+He promised you an abundant life — a life of hope and a future (Jeremiah 29:11), a life that finishes the work He began in you (Philippians 1:6) — and He will be with you every step of the way (Joshua 1:9).

 Trust Christ and live out that abundance now.
 Stay in constant prayer and read Scripture.
-I promise you this process will provide peace in your heart and purpose on your mind but will bring you closer to God.
+I promise you this process will provide peace in your heart and purpose for your mind as it brings you closer to God.